Texas Storm Readiness Guide

 - Stay inside, even if it seems that the storm has ended, to avoid being outside when strong winds pick up.

-- Keep away from windows and outside doors, and head to a basement or bathroom.
+- Keep away from windows and outside doors.
 Bathtubs can provide some protection if you cover yourself with plywood or other materials.

 - Avoid using a landline telephone or touching electrical equipment.

-- If the power is out, turn off all major appliances.
+- If the power is out, turn off and unplug all major appliances.

 - Evacuate to a safe home or shelter if your home is flooded, or if emergency personnel has recommended for you to do so.